-DAN 180 Dance Appreciation: The World of Dance 3 credits 45 lecture, 0 lab, 0 clinical, 0 other, 45 total contact hours
+DAN 180 Dance Appreciation: The World of Dance 3 credits

 A lecture demonstration course defining dance and its religious, social, cultural, historical, sexual, and artistic qualities.
 The course will include the viewing of video documentation, discussion, research, and demonstration of a chosen dance form.
 This is not a dance class.
 Note: Students interested in a dance class are encouraged to take one of the beginning level classes.